 Objectives and targets need to be set and the programs in which to achieve them developed;

-Training needs should have been identified and a strategy for achieving them implemented;
+Training needs should be identified and a strategy for achieving them implemented;

 An internal audit completed; and